Reversed Images on Vintage Football Cards

 There are two variations of Charley Trippi's card in the 1948 Kellogg's Pep set: one with the image reversed, and the other with the image corrected.
 The variation shown here on the left is supposedly the error card, but I don't know how to tell.
 The cards picture Trippi in his college All-Star uniform.

-1960 Topps Doug Atkins, Bill Wade, Frank Varrichione, and Del Shofner
+1960 Topps Doug Atkins, Bill Wade, George Tarasovic, Frank Varrichione, and Del Shofner

 If you look closely, you can also tell from Frank Varrichione's jersey number that the image on his 1960 Topps card is backward.
 Here it is, next to his 1959 Topps card.